-1. Make a plan, focus on your goals, track your performance
+1. Make a plan that focuses on your goals

 2. Periodise your plan

-A typical plan will focus on endurance first, then add intensity later as you get closer to your target event.
-Often including just two or three, four-week intensity blocks, with the remainder being made up of endurance work.
+A typical plan will focus on endurance first, to build up your base fitness, and add intensity as your event closes in.
+These HIIT workouts may only form two or three, four-week blocks, with the remainder being made up of endurance work.

 3. Test yourself and track your improvements

-Day one of any plan should always include a test.
-Ideally, if you're training with power or heart rate, this test will calculate your training zones so that all subsequent sessions are performed at the correct intensity to achieve optimum adaptation.
-The most common test is a 20-minute max effort, although it's very easy to pace it badly, so the ramp test is a more foolproof method at calculating your zones.
+Day one of any plan should be based around a fitness test.
+The goal here is to calculate your threshold, whether that be power or heart rate.
+Once you have this number, the remainder of your training zones can be calculated to ensure the work you're doing is at the correct intensity in order to maximise gains.
+The most common threshold test is a 20-minute max effort, but even experienced riders struggle to pace these intervals, so the ramp test is a more foolproof method for calculating your zones.

-You should aim to retest yourself at the beginning of each training cycle, after the week of rest, to reset your zones ahead of the upcoming block.
-It's important to try to test yourself under the same conditions each time.
-Factors such as diet, caffeine, and fatigue can all affect performance quite considerably.
+You should plan to retest yourself at the beginning of each training cycle, after the week of rest, to reset your zones ahead of the upcoming block.
+Aim to test yourself under the same conditions each time.
+Factors such as diet, caffeine, and fatigue can have a major effect on your performance.

 4. Don't forget to rest

-The whole purpose of training is to stress your body into adaptation, and it's during periods of rest that your body repairs and improves, leaving you stronger for the next block of training.
-Persistent stress without time to recover leaves no time for this adaptation to occur.
-With your susceptibility to upper respiratory tract infections (URTI) being higher during colder winter months, a lack of recovery will lead to a suppressed immune system and further compound that risk of illness.
+The whole purpose of training is to stress your body into adaptation, and it's during periods of rest that your body repairs and improves, leaving you stronger for the next block of training — persistent stress without time to recover leaves no time for this adaptation to occur.

 It's also important not to forget your strengths.
 If you completely ignore the area in which you excel, it won't remain a strength for long.

-Strength and conditioning training is often overlooked, yet it can yield huge benefits both in performance and everyday life.
-During off season, this can be incorporated two or even three times per week, but as hours on your road bike increase, ensure you retain one session per week focussed on strength and conditioning.
+A lot of riders see the world as their gym, and their bike the workout equipment, however, a few hours pumping iron every week can yield huge benefits on the bike, and in your everyday life.
+During the off-season, gym workouts can be incorporated two or even three times per week, but as hours on your bike increase, ensure you retain one session per week focussed on strength and conditioning.

 Neuromuscular efficiency is another major benefit.
-As your muscles adapt to lifting heavier loads, motor unit recruitment is increased, which in turn increases the percentage of muscle fibres you're able to recruit simultaneously, increasing the amount of power you're able to produce.
+As your muscles adapt to lifting heavier loads, motor unit recruitment is increased, meaning you can recruit more muscle fibres as you pedal, increasing the amount of power you're able to produce.

 9. Eat well

-On-bike nutrition is equally important.
-Forgetting to eat during a four-hour session on your road bike will likely result in the dreaded bonk, which will ultimately result in a miserable time, not to mention a poorly executed session.
+Cycling nutrition is equally important.
+Forgetting to eat during a four-hour session on your road bike will likely cause the dreaded bonk, which will ultimately result in a miserable time, not to mention a poorly executed session and sub-optimal recovery.

 10. Find a routine and eliminate excuses to avoid skipped sessions